David Chung

 The clearest proof came from R2-Coach Copilot.

 That wasn’t a toy build.
-It was an abandoned Tauri + Rust + Swift coaching HUD that had never worked end-to-end.
-Pete decomposed the rebuild into 30+ stories, file-locked the work, and dispatched roughly 30 subagent tasks.
+It was an abandoned coaching HUD, a desktop overlay app, that had never worked end to end.
+Pete broke the rebuild into 30-plus jobs, locked the files, and sent roughly 30 of them down the line.

-The rebuild had a midstream architecture pivot: replace the old Deepgram/cpal audio path with a Swift sidecar, ScreenCaptureKit, AVAudioEngine, and local WhisperKit.
+The rebuild had a midstream pivot: rip out the old audio path and replace it with a new one built on Apple’s screen and audio capture tools and a local speech-to-text model.

 That’s exactly the kind of project where chat-only PM falls apart.

-1. implementation_plan.md held the constraint, bet, usage flow, technical approach, and story graph.
+1. implementation_plan.md held the constraint, the bet, the user flow, the technical approach, and the job graph.

 3. ISSUES.md preserved blockers, deviations, and intentional gaps.

-4. SMOKE_TEST.md captured manual gates that code tests could not cover.
+4. SMOKE_TEST.md captured the by-hand checks that code tests could not cover.

-Without that gate, smoke testing would have failed on permissions, audio-thread allocation, Gemini 404s, and race conditions.
+Without that gate, testing would have failed later on permissions, an audio crash, a broken model call, and timing bugs.

 That’s the part people miss when they talk about “AI saving time.”